Alana-Luna/MyFlutterApplication/readme.txt

 # Creating project in Firebase
 	Firebase main screen -> create project

-# Adding android to the application
+# Connecting Android in the application

-	Click on the android icon to add an android app app -> android -> src -> main -> AndroidManifest.xml -> copy package -> register app Download json and copy inside the android folder -> project app Go back to the console -> next -> to add the firebase SDK (below)
+	Click on the android icon to add an android app app -> android -> src -> main -> AndroidManifest.xml -> copy package -> register app Download json and copy inside the android folder -> project /android/app Go back to the console -> next -> to add the firebase SDK (below)

 		build.gradle on project level